clangordon/physics-bioweapon/README.md

 “Bring your own stick” cloning the Physics Bioweapon within minutes.

+Mathematical patterning of the bioacoustic resonant harmonics is sufficient to completely overwhelm the victim.
+For example, you can target muscle tissue at the same time as brain tissue.

+Escaping the Clan Gordon Physics Bioweapon becomes extremely unlikely.
+Once trapped the probability of survival is virtually zero.

 It is possible that quantum mechanical adaptation to the assassination harmonics may occur.

 Although it may be something like 1 person in 10 billion who can adapt and reach biological immunity to the Physics Bioweapon.